gbdev/pandocs/content/Video_Display.md

 The Game Boy permanently compares the value of the LYC and LY registers.
-When both values are identical, the coincident bit in the STAT register becomes set, and (if enabled) a STAT interrupt is requested.
+When both values are identical, the coincident bit in the STAT register is set, and (if enabled) a STAT interrupt is requested.

 ### FF4A - WY (Window Y Position) (R/W), FF4B - WX (Window X Position + 7) (R/W)